Kaminoikari/S3A1_restaurant_list/README.md

 * Showing detailed information of restaurants
 * User can edit restaurant detail
 * User can delete a restaurant
+* User can use dropdown menu to search restaurant based on specific order

 # Installation
 ### 1. Ensure you have already installed node.js and npm on your device